ProjectiveGroupUK/tips/tips/include/starter_project/db_objects/pipe/README.md

-# TIPS -> Transformation In Plain SQL
+# TiPS -> Transformation In Plain SQL

 **[pipes folder]** In this folder you store your SQL script files related to Snowflake Database Pipes definitions, if any.